bjt-user/Linux/tmux.md

 Let's say you have two panes.\
 You typed `tmux` and then did `prefix + %` to have a vertical split.\
 Now you can do `prefix + :` to get into the command mode.\
-Then type `break-pane` hit enter and you will have two windows instead of two vertically split panes.
+Then type `break-pane` hit enter and you will have two windows instead of two vertically split panes.\
+Or just do `prefix + !` to pop out the current pane.

 To do the opposite, make 2 windows into 1 window with 2 panes I did this:
 ```